 Students join ongoing team projects and are given assignments related to the successful completion of the broader research agenda.
 As a full-time, hands-on lab program, this is a research internship and does not provide students with academic classes.
 As you become a member of an ongoing research team, prior research experience is highly recommended.

 Possible internship fields include bioengineering, biology (molecular, cellular, developmental), chemistry, chemical engineering, computer engineering, computer science, materials, physics.
 Biomedical placements are very limited and very competitive.

 Students apply to the A*STAR Research Institutes.
-Those selected perform specific lab duties full-time, five days a week, attend lab meetings, keep a journal and/or lab notebook, and complete a written summary of what was learned over the course of the assignment.
+Those selected by A*STAR perform specific lab duties full-time, five days a week, attend lab meetings, keep a journal and/or lab notebook, and complete a written summary of what was learned over the course of the assignment.

 Use the following resources to learn more: